 When should you worry about a budget variance?

-Regardless of whether the variances are favorable or unfavorable, understanding their causes is important, especially for any variances that can have a significant impact on the business.
+Frequent or large budget variances can disrupt cash flow, signaling a mismatch between expected revenue or spending and actual costs.
+Regardless of whether the variances are favorable or unfavorable, understanding their causes is important, especially for any variances that can significantly impact the business.

 Analyzing variances at the line item level is necessary to identify the causes of budget variances.
-Some may be obvious while others may need more detailed examination to understand why the actual amount was off.
+Some may be obvious while others may need more detailed examination to understand why the actual amount was off.Â

 Budget variance analysis is key to identifying operational drivers and how they are impacting your actual figures.
 This can be difficult at times, though.
+Even if overall forecasts seem accurate, individual line items may still vary significantly, potentially offsetting each other.

 How much variance is too much?